DIY Candle Making: A Quick Start Guide to Make Candles at Home

 In this quick start guide to making candles, you’ll be shocked at how simple the process is.
 In fact, I’ve narrowed candle making down to just 4 steps!

-And once you have the basics of candle making down you can put your creative drive into full gear.
+And once you have the basics of candle making down, you can put your creative drive into full gear.
 You can work with different waxes, for example, soy and beeswax.
-As well as different wicks such as natural cotton wicks and crackling wood wicks.
+As well as different wicks, such as natural cotton wicks and crackling wood wicks

-But the real fun begins with buying unique candle containers or repurposing containers in your home for candles like coffee mugs, ramekins, teacups, and mason jars.
+But the real fun begins with buying unique candle containers or repurposing containers in your home for candles like coffee mugs, ramekins, teacups, and mason jars

-Today in the U.S. more than 75 percent of candles sold are scented.
-Meaning no matter how beautiful your candle containers are people choose candles based on scent.
+Today in the U.S., more than 75 percent of candles sold are scented.
+Meaning no matter how beautiful your candle containers are, people, choose candles based on scent.
 Which makes candle fragrance the most defining trait.

-How do you make good smelling candles?
+So, how do you make good-smelling candles?

-In order to learn how to make scented candles you must start by learning three key terms of candle making.
-When you put them to use your homemade candles will pass the sniff test every time!
+In order to learn how to make scented candles, you must start by learning three key terms of candle making.
+When you put them to use, your homemade candles will pass the sniff test every time!

 Cold Throw:

-This candle making term describes the amount of fragrance which is emitted from a candle when it is not lit.
-I’m sure you may have noticed many candles have a strong scent just resting in their containers.
-I know when I’m DIY candle making our house fills with the fragrance I’m using and last for days without ever lighting a candle!
+This candle making term describes the amount of fragrance emitted from a candle when it is not lit.
+I’m sure you may have noticed that many candles have a strong scent just resting in their containers.

 Hot Throw: